RaquelCode/project0-ricky23i/README.md

 6. Postman test suites are created to test all endpoints.

 ## Functional Requirements
-1. As a user, I can view all bicycles.
+1. As a user, I can view all Pokemon.
-    - GET /bicycles
+	-GET /Pokemon
-2. As a user, I can add a new bicycle.
+2. As a user, I can add a new Pokemon.
-    - POST /bicycles
+	-POST /Pokemon
-3. As a user, I can update a bicycle.
+3. As a user, I can update a Pokemon.
-    - PUT /bicycles/{id}
+	-PUT /Pokemon/{id}
-4. As a user, I can view bicycles by ID.
+4. As a user, I can view Pokemon by ID.
-    - GET /bicycles/{id}
+	-GET /Pokemon/{id}
-5. As a user, I can search bicycles by brand/model.
+5. As a user, I can search Pokemon if they are holding an item and greater than a given level.
-    - GET /bicycles?brand=
+	-GET /Pokemon?item=
-    - GET /bicycles?model=
+	-GET /Pokemon?level=

 ## Presentation Requirements
 Presentations should be no more than 5 minutes long.
 Your primary goals in your presentation should be: